Clean Water Montgomery - Chesapeake Bay Trust Skip to main content

 Is match required?
 Match is encouraged but is not required other than for permeable paver installation.
 For permeable paver installation projects, the budget should include a 20% match from the property owner or entity receiving the permeable paver installation, which may or may not be the applicant organization.
 Preference will be given to projects with match and/or in-kind services.

-Program Status: CLOSED
+Program Status: OPEN

-Watch the recording of our informational webinar:
+Watch the recording of our informational webinar!

 Awarded Projects